-This report sets out the background to be considered in updating the Medium Term Financial Strategy (MTFS) and rolling it forward to cover the five-year period 2024/25 to 2028/29.
-It describes the issues and risks involved, starting with the Council's current financial position, and sets out the key assumptions to be made in determining the strategy.
-The report concludes by setting out the subsequent steps involved in developing an updated MTFS and agreeing budget proposals for 2024/25.
+This decision considers the background to updating the Medium-Term Financial Strategy (MTFS) and rolling it forward to cover the five-year period 2024/25 to 2028/29.
+It considers the issues and risks involved, starting with the Council's current financial position, and sets out the key assumptions to be made in determining the strategy.
+The decision also the subsequent steps involved in developing an updated MTFS and agreeing budget proposals for 2024/25.